-- 1. On 18 September 1995, the Director General received a communication dated 18 September 1995 from the Permanent Mission of New Zealand transmitting: - The text of a statement made by the Prime Minister of New Zealand on 17 August 1995 concerning the nuclear test carried out by China; - The text of a statement made by the Prime Minister of New Zealand on 6 September 1995 concerning the nuclear test carried out by France; - The text of a resolution unanimously adopted by the New Zealand Parliament on 20 July 1995 concerning nuclear testing. - 2.
-As requested by the Permanent Mission of New Zealand, the texts of the statements and of the resolution are being circulated as an official document for the thirty-ninth regular session of the General Conference.
+- 1. On 18 September 1995, the Director General received a communication dated 18 September 1995 from the Permanent Mission of New Zealand transmitting: - The text of a statement made by the Prime Minister of Nev Zealand on 17 August 1995 concerning the nuclear test carried out by China; - The text of a statement made by the Prime Minister of New Zealand on 6 September 1995 concerning the nuclear test carried out by France; - The text of a resolution unanimously adopted by the New Zealand Parliament on 20 July 1995 concerning nuclear testing. - 2.
+As requested by the Permanent Mission of New Zealand, the texts of the statements and of the resolution are being circulated for the information of Member States of the Agancy.